First, a question (or two)!

 Why did I find it bothersome?

-It didn’t touch on positive toxicity at all.
+It didn’t mention toxic positivity at all.
 It only focused on “being positive” to help improve “mental health.”

 Instead, the article (unknowingly) took the approach that many companies take: despite the scenario, remain optimistic and approach EVERY situation professionally by sprinkling in “positivity” and “empathy.”

-So, before we dive too deep into what toxic positivity is, I feel it’s necessary to clarify a few workplace culture issues to tie it with some toxic positivity examples.
+So, before we dive too deep, I feel it’s necessary to clarify a few workplace culture issues and tie them with examples.
 Furthermore, the goal is to show how toxic positivity can exist in different ways or perhaps even be the root cause of a company’s (and their employee’s) grief.